Solo Travel in Malaysia

 Intrepid Travel is similar to G Adventures with an average of 12 people on each tour.
 Over 50% of people using their trips are solo travellers.
 They tend to use hotels instead of hostels and have a more comfortable style of accommodation hence the trips can appear a bit more costly than G Adventures.
-Join others on a 9 day Borneo hike, bike and kayak, or a 21 day journey through the best of Borneo.
+They organise trips in Malaysia such as a 9 day Borneo hike, bike and kayak, or a 21 day journey through the best of Borneo.

 With both tour companies you share a room with someone of the same gender or you can pay extra for your own room.

-If you are looking for local tours in Malaysia, the following tour companies have been recommended by solo females:
+If you are looking for local Malaysia tours, the following tour companies have been recommended by solo females: